By Crown Yachts Miami Team · Bachelorette Charter Specialists

 Quick Answer

-The best bachelorette boat party games for Miami are low-setup, portable, and work for a group standing or sitting on the aft deck: bride and groom trivia, bachelorette bingo, never have I ever, and truth or dare.
-Avoid anything with many loose pieces or that requires a flat table.
-Games are at their best during the cruising segments when the group is gathered and drinks are in hand.
+The best bachelorette boat party games for Miami are low-setup, portable, and work for a group standing on the aft deck: bride and groom trivia, bachelorette bingo, never have I ever, and wedding mad libs.
+Play during the first and third hour of the charter.
+The sandbar stop is for swimming, not games.
+All game supplies fit in a small tote bag.

 Book your bachelorette yacht party Miami with Crown Yachts Miami.